nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `exit` : Exits the app.

 1. Refer to the [Features](#features) below for details of each command.
+## Understanding Our GUI

 --------------------------------------------------------------------------------------------------------------------
+## How to Use the User Guide

+This guide explains how you can use TeachStack to manage weaker students.
+It will walk you through each feature and functionality of the app, ensuring you're equipped to make the most of Teachstack's capabilities.

+* To get started with TeachStack.
+[Quick Start](#Quick-Start)
+* To understand the GUI.
+[Understanding Our GUI](Understanding-Our-GUI)
+* To see details of the commands and features.
+[Features](#Features)
+* To quickly navigate to a specific section.
+[Table of Contents](#Table-of-Content)
+* If you encounter any technical term, please refer to the glossary.
+[Glossary] (#Glossary)
+* If you encounter any problem, you may find your answer in the FAQ.
+[FAQ](#FAQ)

+## Terminologies / Symbols

+Extra information are given in boxes:
+* :information_source: denotes additional information
+* :exclamation: denotes warning that can cause error

+The explanation of each command will be formatted in the following convention
+1. What the command does
+2. The format of the command
+3. Valid values that the command can take in
+4. Example usages
+5. _Optional Screenshot_

 ## Features